Megan McKenna

 Megan Elizabeth McKenna (born 26 September 1992) is an English television personality and singer.
 After making appearances on Ex on the Beach (2015–2016), she received wider attention for appearing on Celebrity Big Brother (2016) and The Only Way Is Essex (2016–2017).
 McKenna then launched her music career, releasing her debut studio album, Story of Me (2018), and she later went on to win The X Factor: Celebrity (2019).
-Since her win, McKenna has continued to release music, as well as competed in the BBC series Celebrity MasterChef (2021 and 2022).
+Since her win, McKenna has continued to release music, competed in the BBC series Celebrity MasterChef (2021–2022) and released various books.

 Early and personal life

 McKenna was born on 26 September 1992 in Barking, London.
-In her autobiography, Mouthy, McKenna explained that as a child, she was bullied at school.
-In order for her to attend the Arts Educational School to study musical theatre, her family relocated to Chiswick.
+Her father’s side of the family are of Irish descent.
+In her autobiography, Mouthy, McKenna revealed that she was bullied at school.

 In 2016, McKenna revealed that she suffers from coeliac disease.
+In September 2023, McKenna suffered facial burns after "a freak accident" involving a jug of gravy.

 In March 2016, she began dating The Only Way Is Essex cast member Pete Wicks, but the pair broke up in 2017.
-In 2022, McKenna authored a gluten-free cookbook, titled Can You Make That Gluten-Free?.
+She got engaged to footballer Oliver Burke in June 2023 and the pair currently lives in Germany.
+In October 2024, McKenna announced the birth of her first child with Burke.
+The pair got married in June 2025.

 Career

 2009–2019: Reality television and Story of Me

 In 2009, McKenna reached the semi-finals of third series of Britain's Got Talent as part of the music duo Harmony.
 In the same year, she appeared in an advertisement for the second series of The Inbetweeners.
 McKenna appeared in an episode of The Only Way Is Essex in 2010, where she auditioned to be part of the girl group LOLA.
 As part of LOLA, she performed at T4 Stars of 2010.
-She also auditioned for The X Factor twice, making it to bootcamp each time.
+She also auditioned for The X Factor twice in 2014 and 2015, making it to bootcamp each time.

 In 2015, McKenna appeared on the third series of MTV reality series Ex on the Beach.
 She returned to the programme for the fourth series, alongside Jordan Davies.
 She departed from Ex on the Beach early due to the death of her grandfather.
 She went on to become a housemate in the seventeenth series of Celebrity Big Brother in 2016.
 During her time in the house, she received a formal warning for using aggressive and threatening behaviour towards her fellow housemates.
 She was the fourth housemate to be evicted having received the fewest votes to save, spending a total of 18 days in the house.
 In March 2016, she joined The Only Way Is Essex as a full-time cast member.
 In May 2017, McKenna launched her own restaurant, "MCK Grill", in Woodford Green.
 Later in 2017, she released a range of hair extension pieces with Easilocks.
 McKenna made her final appearance on The Only Way Is Essex on 25 October 2017, expressing an interest in focusing on her music career.